Fruits of Temperate Regions

-Native American grapes that have been domesticated and many horticultural varieties of these are grown in Eastern North America.
+Native American grapes have been domesticated and many horticultural varieties of these are grown in Eastern North America.
 Hybrids between these native species and the wine grape also exist.
 The northern Fox Grape, Vitis labrusca, of eastern North America has given rise to the greatest number, including such well-known types as the Concord, Catawba, Delaware and Niagara that are grown primarily in the Great Lakes region.
 The Muscadine Grape, V. rotundifolia, has given rise to the Scuppernong, a long-lived, vigorous variety extensively grown in the Atlantic and Gulf States.
 Vitis vulpina and V. aestivalis are also cultivated.

 American grapes are larger and hardier than the European species.
 The fruit is round with a more watery flesh and a thin skin that slips off very easily.
 Their flavor is much more pronounced.
 They are consumed fresh and for making grape juice, jams, jellies and wine.
-The wild types are especially flavorful and excellent for making jelly.
+The wild types are especially flavorful and excellent for making jelly and sweet wine.

 Grapes are the source of raisins and the dried currants of commerce.
 Raisins are dried grapes prepared from wine grapes with a high sugar content and firm flesh.
 Both seeded and seedless varieties are marketed.
 The best quality is used for table raisins that are merely dried in the sun.
 Cooking raisins are prepared from poorer grades and treated with lye and sulfur before drying.
 Their cost is also more than the sun dried types.
 California leads the production of raisins in North America.

 These are small dried grapes prepared from a variety that grows in Greece.
 It is a very old type, dating to 75 A.D.
 Currant growing has always been an important industry in Greece.